carloshvp/community_seed/README.md

 # Community Seed

 ## Code of Conduct

-# The Contributor Covenant governs the GitHub Campus Experts training

 As a community member, you are commiting to drive our community to be accessible and inclusive.
 You, and other members around you, should expect to conduct this journey safely, and harassment-free.
 To ensure that everyone is safe, comfortable and feels welcomed, participants in this group abide by the terms of the Code of Conduct, based on the Contributor Covenant, version 2.0 ([https://www.contributor-covenant.org/version/2/0/code_of_conduct/](https://www.contributor-covenant.org/version/2/0/code_of_conduct/)).
 Full text of the code of conduct as pertains to this repository is [included below](#contributor-covenant-code-of-conduct-version-2.0).
 You can find steps to [report a violation](#getting-help-with-a-violation-or-incident-the-tldr) at the bottom of this document.

 ## Our Pledge